PedroTajia/pedrotajia.github.io/_posts/2024-11-24-Contrastive-Deep-Explanations.md

 The main advantage of **CDeepEx** is that do not rely on of modifying the network or using heuristics.
 Instead, we use generative latent-space models, were by using the latent-space as a bridge between network understanding and human understanding we produce explanation in the form of natural-looking images.

-# 4. Remarks
+## 4. Remarks
-The original CDeepEx paper is shown interesting results.
+In the paper CDeepEx provides a method for generating contrastive explanation, which can be used to understand why a model predicts the *class A* over *class B* for the *image A*.
+Also in the paper is shown interesting results.
 This includes:

 * A detail analysis on the MNIST dataset.
-* The selection of the generator model, where is shown the impact in the performance with different datasets with respect of using a VAE or WGAN.
+* The **selection of the generator model**, where is shown the impact in the performance with different datasets with respect of using a VAE or WGAN.
 * An analysis of biased MNIST, were is tested if the method can provide clear explanations for a bias classifier.
 * Also, this method is tested on the CelebA dataset (a dataset with celebrities faces) and Fashion MNIST, which shows how robust the method is for more complex datasets.